Simple Apache Load Balancing – Pound RPM

 # yum install Pound

 pound.cfg is the configuration file and can be found inside /etc directory, open up the configuration file to distribute the requests between the internal servers.
-You can also use HTTPS requests to distribute between the servers, if you don’t have SSL installed put Address 0.0.0.0 on ListenHTTPS field.
+You can also use HTTPS requests to distribute between the servers.
+If you don’t have SSL then put Address 0.0.0.0 on ListenHTTPS field.

 Modify the configuration file.

-Now visit http://126.96.36.199, refresh the page continuously.
-You could the see the home page of internal web server, at the same time you can notice that home page continuously changes on every request.
+Now visit http://184.108.40.206, refresh the page continuously.
+You could the see the home page of the internal web server, at the same time you can notice that homepage continuously changes on every request.

-Load balancer is the most important solution in enterprise environment where the sever gets million’s of request, it ensures the client to get the web content on time and also free up the load on servers.
+The load balancer is the most important solution in an enterprise environment where servers get million’s of requests, it ensures the client to get the web content on time and also free up the load on servers.